alexpashevich/RL-intern-papers/README.md

     - Some recent papers exploiting Deep RL in the robotics domain.
 Among other papers:
     - [Deep Spatial Autoencoders for Visuomotor Learning (Finn et al., 2015)](#Finn2015a)
 - [Continuous high-dimensional action space RL papers](#continuous-high-dimensional-action-space-rl-papers)
-    - RL approaches that can be applied in robotics.
+    - Deep RL approaches that can be applied in robotics.
 Among other papers:
     - [High-Dimensional Continuous Control Using Generalized Advantage Estimation (Schulman et al., 2015)](#Schulman2015a)
     - [Learning Continuous Control Policies by Stochastic Value Gradients (Heess et al., 2015)](#Heess2015a)
     - [Continuous control with deep reinforcement learning (Lillicrap et al., 2016)](#Lillicrap2016a)
     - [Continuous Deep Q-Learning with Model-based Acceleration (Gu et al., 2016)](#Gu2016a)
 - [General Deep RL papers](#general-deep-rl-papers)
-    - Contains some ideas of both modest and fundamental imporvements of RL methods.
+    - Contains some ideas of both modest and fundamental imporvements of performance of RL methods.
 Among other papers:
     - [Reinforcement Learning with Unsupervised Auxiliary Tasks (Jaderberg et al., 2016)](#Jaderberg2016a)